 - Add-on books will be included in your next delivery;

-- Cut-off for May orders is midday Monday 26 April;
+- Cut-off for June orders is 9am Tuesday 25 May;

-- If you're not receiving an order in May (or you miss the cut-off), we'll put your book aside and send with June's delivery;
+- If you're not receiving an order in June (or you miss the cut-off), we'll put your book aside and send with July's delivery;

 - Offer exclusive to members only.